Mistake #1: Forget to first calculate the capital gains tax on your commercial property

 How do you find an excellent Qualified Intermediary (QI) for capital gains tax on commercial property?

 You want to speak with professionals who have years of experience with the 1031 exchange process.
 At MANSARD we have commercial real estate investment brokers who have walked through the 1031 exchange process many times.
 An attorney with similar 1031 experience could be a reliable QI or connect you with a reputable QI.
+We often refer Patty Flowers at IPX.

 Get our guide for tips to find the right buyers to sell your high-value commercial real estate with confidence.